-Since 1987, Donka’s mission has been to “empower abilities through technology” by teaching individuals with disabilities to use AT — specific types of adaptive hardware or software programs — that gives them the ability to use a computer independently.
-Through our training program our students develop computer skills to further their education, increase skills for employment and discover new ways to communicate with their community and the world.
+Our mission is to “empower abilities through technology” by teaching individuals with disabilities to use AT — specific types of adaptive hardware or software programs — they gain the ability to use a computer independently.
+Through our training program and job placement services, we help people discover their potential and reach their goals.

 Donka was founded in 1987 by Don Van Haveren, a retired Wheaton businessman, who became friends with residents of the DuPage Care Center where he volunteered.
 He believed that computer training was the way to increase opportunities for people limited by disabilities.
 Don’s vision has grown into the only program in the Chicago area that provides computer training as a means of education leading to employment, and human service leading to more independent living.

 - Small “office” space with two computers at DuPage County Convalescent Center (DPCC) in Wheaton.
 Four students in the first graduating class.